tulip-control/gr1c/doc/api_intro.md

 other negative values may be used in the future.
 Below is a list of invocation summaries and interpretations of exit codes.

+Common exit codes for all activities:
+- 1 : invalid command-line usage
+- 2 : syntax error

 `gr1c -s` (check syntax)
 - 0 : correct syntax
-- 1 : syntax error

 `gr1c -r` (check realizability)
 - 0 : realizable
-- 1 : unrealizable
+- 3 : unrealizable

 `gr1c` (perform basic GR(1) synthesis)
 - 0 : success
+- 3 : unrealizable

+`gr1c -i` (interactive)
-- 1 : unrealizable
+- 3 : unrealizable

+`rg -s` (check syntax)
+- 0 : correct syntax

+`autman`
+- 2 : syntax error in the reference specification (not necessarily given)
+- 3 : syntax error in the automaton description

 Further reading